 • Eat nutritious foods and drink plenty of fluids.

-Vaccinations are given Monday, Tuesday and Wednesday from noon to 4:30 p.m. at the Richland County Health Department located in Community Services Building.
-No appointment is needed but you may call 433-2207 for more information.
+Vaccinations are given Monday, Tuesday & Wednesday from10 a.m.-4:30 p.m. at the Richland County Health Department located in Community Services Building.
+Please call 406-433-2207 to make an appointment or for more information.